jonathansillito/open-source-project-course/README.md

 2. Students remain responsible for the code or other artifacts they produce.
 Students need to ensure it meets the quality standards of the open source project (is readable, follows style guides, is well designed, defect free, etc.).

 The second point reflects the idea that expertise with such tools is not just about prompting, but verifying what is generated.
 Throughout the semester, class time will include some practice with many tools (not just generative LLM tools) that we believe will be valuable to students.

+## Final thoughts

+You will notice a focus on tools in this topic list.
+It is not our intention to teach you all the tools, and the specific tools, you might need to use to contribute to the open source project you have selected.
+That wouldn't be feasible since you will all be working on different projects with different technologies.
+Instead our aim is to (1) introduce you to classes of tools that are useful in many situations, and (2) encourage you to independently become proficient in the tools relevant to your selected project.